View of a crane installing prefabricated panels on the exterior a multistory building

 As prefab experts, the DPR team can better control costs by avoiding component price fluctuations between the proposal and delivery phases.
 Our digital component libraries, proven prefabricated products, and engineered-to-order (ETO) system costs can inform the design early on, providing predictability through the design and engineering process.

-With a collaborative approach to prefabrication, project schedules have seen reductions of 50% compared to the traditional field-assembly approach by:
+With a collaborative approach to prefabrication construction, project schedules have seen reductions of 50% compared to the traditional field-assembly approach by:

 • Giving us a head start when compared to the traditional project delivery method timeline.
 Our design teams can model to a high level of detail (LOD 400+) very early in the process, allowing us to manufacture well-coordinated spaces off site while shovels break ground on site.